jica/oauth/README.md

 ```
 Now you can access using aps provider using http://localhost:3000/auth/aps

-To execute the tests it is necesary to get gock:
+To execute the tests it is necesary to get gock (used to create server mock):

 (TODO: Add to vendor using godep)
 ``` bash
 $ go get gopkg.in/h2non/gock.v1